Self-defence in English law: Reasonable force

-Force is reasonable if a reasonable person would think it necessary to use force and would have used the same level of force as the defendant.
+Force is reasonable if a person would think it is necessary to use force and would have used the same level of force as the defendant.
 This test is fundamentally objective: the defendant may not decide for himself what is reasonable based on his own values.
 However, the hypothetical reasonable person is imbued with the defendant's factual beliefs about the circumstances.
 This is the case even if the defendant's beliefs about the circumstances are mistaken.

 Whether the force was reasonable is a question of fact for the jury.
 The jury may take into account all relevant circumstances of the case, including the level of threat (as the defendant believed it to be), the pressure of being under attack, the likely harm and the interests the defendant was protecting.
 However, the jury may not rely on facts unknown to the defendant.
 For example, if the defendant was unaware that the victim had a knife, the jury must ignore the fact that the victim was armed.

 The classic test comes from the case of Palmer v The Queen, on appeal to the Privy Council in 1971:

 The Legal Aid, Sentencing and Punishment of Offenders Act 2012 inserted a new section 76(6A) into the Criminal Justice and Immigration Act 2008.
 This provision clarifies that there is no duty to retreat, although an opportunity to retreat may still be taken into account when assessing whether the force was reasonable.

 In R v Lindsay, the defendant, who picked up a sword in self-defence when attacked in his home by three masked intruders armed with loaded handguns, killed one of them by slashing him repeatedly.
 The prosecution case was that, although he had initially acted in self-defence, he had then lost his self-control and demonstrated a clear intent to kill the armed intruder.
 The Court of Appeal confirmed an eight-year term of imprisonment.

 In April 2013, the Crime and Courts Act 2013 further amended section 76.
-This amended the law to clarify that allow homeowners may still rely on self-defence in some cases where the force used is unreasonable, so long as it is not grossly disproportionate.
+This amended the law to clarify that homeowners may still rely on self-defence in some cases where the force used is unreasonable, so long as it is not grossly disproportionate.
 This was further clarified by the High Court in January 2016.